-- Any structure being constructed onsite, assembled onsite, or moved onto the site must be done so in conformity with the regulations of the heritage management area and must have been issued a development permit that is valid at the time work is taking place. - Applications must include drawings of all elevations. - Any or all of the following must be provided at the direction of the development officer: - date and style of built form - siting This shall include annotated drawings and/or photographs that describe the relationship between the proposed development and the context in terms of - predominant setbacks, including front, side, and rear - orientation - location, dimensions of circulation, and/or access features - statement as to how views to and from the development will be retained - statement as to how significant archaeological features will be retained - scale This shall include annotated drawings and/or photographs that describe the relationship between the proposed development and the context in terms of - the scale of the building(s) - parcel coverage (i.e., the pattern of arrangement of buildings and size of buildings) - floor to floor heights and relationship to the street - form This shall include annotated drawings and/or photographs that describe the relationship between the proposed development and the context in terms of - the predominant form of neighbours - roof form and skyline, ridge lines, roof slopes, chimneys, and skylights
+- .9 Any structure being constructed onsite, assembled onsite, or moved onto the site must be done so in conformity with the regulations of the heritage management area and must have been issued a development permit that is valid at the time work is taking place. - .10 Applications must include drawings of all elevations. - .11 Any or all of the following must be provided at the direction of the development officer: - .12 date and style of built form - .13 siting - This shall include annotated drawings and/or photographs that describe the relationship between the proposed development and the context in terms of - .14 predominant setbacks, including front, side, and rear - .15 orientation - .16 location, dimensions of circulation, and/or access features - .17 statement as to how views to and from the development will be retained - .18 statement as to how significant archaeological features will be retained - .19 scale

+This shall include annotated drawings and/or photographs that describe the relationship between the proposed development and the context in terms of the scale of the building(s).